Graysonicc/SAPO/README.md

 cd SAPO
 bash examples/ppo_trainer/run_sapo.sh
 ```
+You can view the training and testing curves by launching TensorBoard.

 ## Citation
 If you find this code useful for your research, please cite the following paper.